mjovanc/awesome-decentralized/README.md

 ### Web

+- [WebTorrent](https://github.com/webtorrent/webtorrent) - WebTorrent is a streaming torrent client for node.js and the browser.
+- [PeerTube](https://github.com/Chocobozzz/PeerTube) - ActivityPub-federated video streaming platform using P2P directly in your web browser.

 ### Microblogging and Social Network

 - [Lenster](https://github.com/lensterxyz/lenster) - Lenster is a decentralized and permissionless social media app built with Lens Protocol.